synfron/ReshaperForBurp/docs/Rules.md

 Capture After Failure - Capture the HTTP response message even if the request is flagged as failed.
 Only available if `Wait for Completion` and `Capture Output` is selected.

-Capture Variable Source - Global or Event scope.
+Capture Variable Source - Single item or list variants of the Global, Event, or Session scope.
+See [Set List Variable](#set-list-variable) for fields that are available if a list variant is chosen.

-Capture Variable Name - The name of variable to store the response message.
+Capture Variable Name - The name of the variable to store the response message.
 Supports variable tags.

 ### Send To

-Send data to other Burp tools or the system default browser
+Send data to other Burp tools or the system's default browser

 Availability: HTTP, WebSocket